-In 1938 the organ was overhauled and moved to the west end with a detached console provided behind the choir stalls on the north side of the chancel.
-Despite some slight problems of coordination with choir and congregation this fine organ sounds to advantage from this position.
+- 1937/38.
+Vowles overhauled the organ and moved it to a purpose-built platform at the west end.
+A detached console was provided behind the choir stalls on the north side of the chancel.
+Despite some minor problems of coordination between choir and congregation this fine organ sounds to advantage from this position.

 |Open Diapason 8′||Open Diapason 8′||Open Diapason 16′||Great to Pedal|